gabe-kai/EarthRing/docs/06-client-architecture.md

 - **Floor change handling**: Automatically clears chunks from other floors and reloads for new floor when active floor changes
 - Mesh management and cleanup
 - Seam-aware rendering with chunk wrapping
+- **Upcoming change**: The chunk manager is being slimmed into a pure rendering adapter.
+Once the server-driven `stream_subscribe` contract is fully implemented, the client will stop issuing `chunk_request` messages entirely and simply consume streamed deltas (see `docs/07-streaming-system.md`).

 **Chunk UI** (`client-web/src/ui/chunk-ui.js`):
 - Chunk metadata retrieval interface